 Since the fall of 2003, Texas A&M University at Qatar has offered Bachelor of Science degrees in chemical engineering, electrical engineering, mechanical engineering and petroleum engineering.
 Texas A&M at Qatar also offers two graduate degrees in chemical engineering since the fall of 2011: a Master of Science (M.S.) and a Master of Engineering (M.Eng.).
 In addition to engineering courses, Texas A&M at Qatar provides instruction in science, mathematics, liberal arts and the humanities.
 The curriculum offered at Texas A&M at Qatar are identical to the ones offered at the main campus in College Station, Texas.
 Courses are taught in English and in a coeducational setting.
 The reputation for excellence is the same, as is the commitment to training engineers equipped to lead the next generation of engineering throughout the world.

-Download a copy of the Texas A&M at Qatar quick facts November 2019 here.
+Download a copy of the Texas A&M at Qatar quick facts for fall 2020 here.

 Texas A&M University at Qatar